ejm714/scipy_proceedings/papers/emily_dorne/main.md

   </tr>
   <tr>
     <td>Estimate density instead of severity</td>
     <td>We learned in the user interviews that states use different thresholds for action, so predicting density instead of severity categories supports a broader range of use cases.
-The winning competition models were trained to predict severity, so the first experiment we ran was predicting on density to see if there was enough signal in the feature data to support this.</td>
+The winning competition models were trained to predict severity, so during experimentation we validated that there was sufficient signal to predict at the higher granularity of exact density.</td>
   </tr>
   <tr>
     <td>Train the model to predict log density</td>
-    <td>We find transforming density into a log scale for model training and prediction yields better accuracy as the underlying data is log distributed.
+    <td>We find transforming density into a log scale for model training and prediction yields better accuracy, as the underlying data is highly skewed.
 This helps the model learn that incorrectly estimating a density of 100,000 when the true density is 0 is much more important than incorrectly estimating a density of 1,100,000 when the true density is 1,000,000.
 The estimate a user sees has been converted back into (non-log) density.</td>
   </tr>
 </table>
 :::